 About Me

-I have long been interested in psychology, wishing I had a framework to understand my rich inner world as a child.
-After my own years long healing experience with chronic illness, my interest in this work strengthened.
+As a child, I wished I had a framework to understand my rich inner world, which drew me towards psychology at a young age.
+After my own powerful healing experience from chronic illness, my interest in this work strengthened.

 I received a my Bachelor’s degree in Sociology from UCLA.
 Trained with a sociological background, I understand the therapeutic relationship in the context of the oppressive systems we occupy.
 This lens was emphasized by my years working in community mental health at a residential treatment center, helping facilitate reparative relationships between homeless and runaway youth and their families.

-In addition to my work as a therapist, I have assisted with research on neuroplasticity and brain retraining for chronic illness at the Gupta Program.
+In addition to my work as a therapist, I have assisted with research on neuroplasticity and brain retraining for chronic illness at the Chronic Conditions Research Fund.
+The connection between neuroplasticity, psychedelics, and the healing of physical and emotional illness is what really lights me up as a clinician.
 In my free time, I like to express myself creatively through music, performance, and visual art, spend time in nature, and eat good food with the people I love.

 We are likely to be a good fit if you